DavidWhitlock/PairingAndTddNov2015/README.md

 ## Who are these guys?

-I'm @DavidWhitlock and I teach the [Advanced Java Programming](http://web.cecs.pdx.edu/~whitlock/) course at Portland State University.
+I'm David Whitlock and I teach the [Advanced Java Programming](http://web.cecs.pdx.edu/~whitlock/) course at Portland State University.
 During the day, I lead Teams at [Tripwire](http://www.tripwire.com/) in downtown Portland.
 I'm also a member of the Steering Committee for the [PCEP internship program](https://www.pdx.edu/computer-science/pcep-internship) at PSU.

 ## Learning about Pair Programming and TDD